SamuelArdi/SiphonYT/README.md

 -f --format
 -q --quality
+-o --output

 Arguments that are WIP:
--o --output
+as of this moment, no arguments are WIP

-Plan to add arguments: <br/>
+Plan to add arguments:
 --yes-playlist
 --write-subs
 --sub-langs